 The prime diagnostic test is an echocardiogram.
 The doctor identifies the cause as well as the degree of obstruction to blood flow.
 When the obstruction is severe, we also make detailed notes about a surgical plan.
 On most occasions, the inlet valve for the left ventricle (mitral valve) is leaky.

-Appropriate surgery for HOCM relieves mitral valve leak in over 90% of patients.
+An appropriate HOCM surgery in India performed by an expert cardiac surgeon relieves mitral valve leaks in over 90% of patients.

 In addition, patients also undergo a cine MRI of the heart to aid in planning and document the risk of future dysrhythmias.
 A Holter test documents a continuous ECG recording for 24 hours for electrical disturbances.